blendsdk/git-commit-agent/README.md

 The agent will:

-1. Analyze all changes in your repository
+1. Analyze all changes in your repository using the master git tool
-2. Generate a conventional commit message
+2. Generate a comprehensive conventional commit message
 3. Stage all changes
-4. Create the commit
+4. Create the commit with proper multi-line formatting

+**Features:**
+- Single powerful tool that can execute any git command
-**Note:** The agent includes comprehensive error handling with validation, recovery suggestions, and detailed error reporting.
+- Comprehensive error handling with validation and recovery suggestions
+- Safety checks block dangerous commands (reset --hard, push --force, etc.)
+- Minimal, informational console logging
+- Multi-line commit message support with proper formatting

 ### Development Mode